 According to section 4.1.3(3) of the code, employees should be given the opportunity to securely provide details on legal violations within the company in a suitable manner (establishment of a whistleblowing system).
 This recommendation is not complied with.
 The Executive Board and Supervisory Board are of the opinion that compliance within the company is guaranteed even without establishing such a system.

 4.2.4 Disclosure of the emoluments of members of the Executive Board

-The total compensation for the members of the Executive Board is not individualised in the Notes to the Consolidated Annual Report 2015.
-The company has not previously individualised the emoluments for its Executive Board members due to a decision taken by the General Meeting on 25 May 2011 in accordance with Section 286 Para.
+The total compensation for the members of the Executive Board is not individualised in the Notes to the Consolidated Annual Report 2019.
+The company has not previously individualised the emoluments for its Executive Board members due to a decision taken by the General Meeting on 25 May 2016 in accordance with Section 286 Para.
 5 German Commercial Code (HGB).
-The company attaches priority to the legal protection of personal rights.

 5.1.2 Age limits for Executive Board members, Diversity